MaoZiming/papers/4-distributed-systems/43-chord.md

     *  The $ith$ entry in the finger table at node $n$ contains the identity of the first node $s$ that succees $n$ by at least $2^i$
     *  ![Finger Table](images/43-chord/finter-table.png)

+## Node changes

+* In a dynamic network, nodes can join and leave at any time.
+* Whenever a node joins or leaves, Chord needs to preserve two invariants to ensure correctness.
+  * Each node’s successor should be correctly maintained and the second one is for every key $k$, node $successor(k)$ is responsible for $k$.
+  * In order for lookups to be fast, it is also desirable for the finger tables to be correct.
+* The following three tasks should be done for a newly joined node n:
+  * Initialize node $n$.
+  * Notify other nodes to update their predecessors and finger tables
+  * The new node takes over its responsible keys from its successor.
+* A stablization protocol should be running periodically in the background which updates finger tables and successor pointers.

+## Bounds

+* In the steady-state network, each node maintains routing information for only about $O(log N)$ other nodes, and resolves all lookups via $O(log N)$ messages to other nodes.